Rested Kings get 29 points from Hield, defeat Magic 121-107

 TIP-INS

-Kings: Partly because of the cancellation of two games earlier in the week, Sacramento entered Wednesday tied for the fewest road games played thus far.
-Head coach Luke Walton said the team’s first trip East brought up some new challenges for his team.
+Kings: Sacramento’s streak of consecutive quarters without allowing 30 points ended at seven when the Magic reached 30 in Wednesday’s fourth quarter. … Walton said the team’s first trip East brought up some new challenges for his team.
 Walton: “The road trips we’re pretty used to, but it’s the protocols that have taken some getting used to.
 The players had to have their first (COVID-19) testing done by 8:30 AM.
 So, as you’re trying to adjust to time zones, you still have to get up and do that so that the players can get the tests back before the game.
 Things like that are what we’re getting used to.”

-Magic: The Magic entered Wednesday’s game ranked 25th in the NBA in 3-point accuracy at 34.8%, but that’s actually a big improvement over where they stood a week earlier.
-Orlando hit a season-best 17 3s last Friday against Indiana and then matched that total on Sunday versus Charlotte.
-The Magic then made a season-best 19 3-pointers on Tuesday in only 27 attempts.
-Magic coach Steve Clifford on his team’s 51.9% accuracy in the past three games: “We’ve been much more inside-out, the ball is hitting the paint more and we’ve taken more 3s in this stretch.
-With the naked eye, we’re shooting more spot-up 3s, which is the key for most teams.” … Clifford said that guard Michael Carter-Williams — out since Jan.
-4 with a sprained left foot — could return by Friday.
-Clifford said there is no timetable for the returns of Chuma Okeke (left knee bone bruise) or Al-Farouq Aminu (knee surgery recovery).
+Magic: Orlando came into Wednesday as the NBA’s hottest shooting team from 3-point range over the previous three games — 17.7 makes a night on 47% shooting — but it made only 10 of 26 attempts on Wednesday.

 UP NEXT